chaudatascience/cha_mae_vit/README.md

 Metadata file is stored at `assets/morphem70k_v2.csv`.

-You can find more details about the CHAMMI benchmark here [here](https://github.com/chaudatascience/channel_adaptive_models?tab=readme-ov-file#dataset).
+You can find more details about the CHAMMI benchmark [here](https://github.com/chaudatascience/channel_adaptive_models?tab=readme-ov-file#dataset).

 ## 2. JUMP-CP